 Across the Nation, 21st CCLC programs also reported data as to improvement in mathematics grades.
-As shown in Table 10-5, 34.1% of regularly participating 21st CCLC students across Florida on whom mathematics grades were reported improved their academic performance by a half-letter grade or more, whereas 41.9% maintained their grades.
+As shown in Table 10-5, 60.4% of regularly participating 21st CCLC students across Florida on whom mathematics grades were reported improved their academic performance by a half-letter grade or more, whereas 39.6% maintained or declined in their math grades.
 As with reading grades, maintenance is not considered a negative indicator, as a student performing at a 'C' level at the beginning of the year and maintaining that 'C' level at the end of the year suggests that the student has learned enough information throughout the year to remain at the 'average' level of performance (rather than decreasing in performance over the year).
 Table 10-5 also compares mathematics changes between Florida students and students throughout the Nation.
 As shown, the percentage of students increasing, decreasing, and maintaining grades in mathematics are relatively consistent between Florida and the nation.